 When the property is mortgaged, the mortgagee gets the possession of such property as mentioned in the mortgage deed and during the continuance of the mortgage, he is liable to perform certain duties with respect to that property.

-- He is duty-bound to maintain the property as the ordinarily prudent man maintains in case if it were his own property.
+- He is duty-bound to maintain the property as the ordinarily prudent man maintains in case it were his own property.

 - The mortgagee must try his best to collect the rent and profits due on the mortgaged property.